-8.1 Pupils should only use the system to purchase food for themselves in the Dining Hall / Sixth Form Centre.

-8.2 Use of other pupils' pin codes is strictly forbidden.

-8.3 Pupils should ensure that they have sufficient money on their system account before attempting to purchase food in the Dining Hall / Sixth Form Centre.

-8.4 Pupils exceeding the limit on their account will have their name taken by the till operator and this will be passed to the Head of Year.

-8.5 Pupils exceeding the limit on the account must place funds in their account before attempting to make further purchases.

-8.6 Pupils exceeding the limit on their account, on more than one occasion, will be reported to their Head of Year and parents informed.
-Disciplinary action will be taken on the 3rd and subsequent occasions.
+- 8.1 Pupils should only use the system to purchase food for themselves in the Dining Hall / Sixth Form Centre. - 8.2 Use of other pupils' pin codes is strictly forbidden. - 8.3 Pupils should ensure that they have sufficient money on their system account before attempting to purchase food in the Dining Hall / Sixth Form Centre. - 8.4 Pupils exceeding the limit on their account will have their name taken by the till operator and this will be passed to the Head of Year. - 8.5 Pupils exceeding the limit on the account must place funds in their account before attempting to make further purchases. - 8.6 Pupils exceeding the limit on their account, on more than one occasion, will be reported to their Head of Year and subject to sanction on subsequent occasions.
+Parents will be informed.